CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 The main reasons why your account has been moderated are:
 - You run some forbidden apps such as those described on [this page](https://www.clever-cloud.com/acceptable-use-policy/)
-- You have not paid your pending invoices which are emitted since more than 30 days
+- You have not paid your pending invoices older than 30 days
-- The lack of personal information or the miss of payment information are considered as suscipicious by our system
+-  Clever Cloud system considers the lack of personal information or missing payment information as suspicious
 - Our payment platform has spotted you as emitting fraudulent payments.

 {{% /details %}}

 {{% details title="How to recover your application online?" closed="true" %}}

-Contact Clever Cloud's Support team at [support@clever-cloud.com](mailto:support@clever-cloud.com) to explain what your apps are designed for.
+Contact Clever Cloud's Support team at [support@clever-cloud.com](mailto:support@clever-cloud.com) to explain what your apps do.

 Ensure all your pending invoices are paid.